 The Rock Lake Road and my 3-km trail were plowed on Monday.
 Thanks Manitok!
 I won’t be taking on guests now for another week so I can catch up on things . . . like SLEEP, bucking up and splitting wood for the cook house, and the myriad of other chores that make for ‘never a dull moment’.

-Until next time . . .
+Until next time, and before one gets too old to enjoy it . . .
 Happy Trails!